southwick-associates/salicprep/github_vignettes/server-setup.md

 ### VPN

 The server can only be accessed using a Southwick VPN (Virtual Private Network), which provides a secure channel between your personal computer and the server.
 Microsoft Windows has a built-in VPN connection utility.
-Before making a RD connection, users must establish a VPN connection:
+Before making a Remote Desktop connection, users must establish a VPN connection:

 Network Status >> VPN >> Add a VPN connection